gavryushkin/curvatureNNI/JoMB_response.md

 > Page 6 inside the proof of Lemma 4: what is the aunt of a subtree?

-We removed this and added a direct explanation.
+We removed this and added a direct explanation "Indeed, no NNI move can be performed on an edge adjacent to a taxon, exactly two NNI moves can be performed on every edge between internal nodes (the number of which is n-2), and no two trees obtained by an NNI move performed on different edges are identical."

 > Page 6 last paragraph:  "The best known bound for NNI … ".
 You mean upper bound.